One thing that connects humans anywhere in the world is our love of music.

-Most people can’t name their favorite song.
-Understandably, they have far too many favorites from years gone by to be able to pick just one.
+Most people can’t name their favourite song.
+Understandably, they have far too many favourites from years gone by to be able to pick just one.

 It’s Gimme Shelter by The Rolling Stones.
 The vocals, melody and guitar riff are a perfect mix and it reminds me of driving through Vietnam and Cambodia with the song on loop.
 It’s a song I never tire of.

 Written in 1969 during a time of war and political unrest the song, to me at least, captures that era perfectly.
 And being where much of the action took place at the time I discovered the song only increased its pertinence.